 If you would like to receive notification of new legal job opportunities by email please subscribe to the legal mailing list.

-Category: Company Secretary
+Category: Legal Secretary

 CALLING ALL LEGAL SECRETARIES - is something lacking in your current role?
 Are you looking for a new challenge and want to become part of a team with a purpose?
 We may have the answer.
 Stafffinders is looking for experienced Legal Secretaries for a variety of up and coming roles in ...